dwaxe/dwaxe.github.io/index.md

 ## How it started off

 The very first rendition of this website was actually quite impressive.
-It conveyed my own personal sense of professionalism perfectly, and you must [visit to fully appreciate it](/old).
+It conveyed my own personal sense of professionalism perfectly, and you truly must [visit to fully appreciate it](/old).

 ## Research